TuxVinyards/qqX/README.md

 And anything within quickemu can be easily taken, shaped and improved.

-### Install the latest ISO's at the click of a mouse
+### Install the latest and greatest, at the click of a mouse

 ![right-click-iso](https://github.com/TuxVinyards/qqX/assets/3956806/23dd984c-8119-4d8a-b486-c26ac7bf21bb)